OneUptime/interview/software-full-stack.md

 **What happens if I'm rejected?**

-If you're rejected, the issues and code you've worked on belongs to the open source project https://github.com/oneuptime/oneuptime. your code belongs to the community and is MIT licensed and is free for anyone to fork and use.
-You can continue contriuting if you like and pick up more issues if you're interested, a lot of developers who work with us have improved their skills this way before joining us.
-Keep contributing if you're interested, and be proud you're creating an open-source SRE and DevSecOps solution for the world to use.
+If you're rejected, the issues and code you've worked on belongs to the open source project https://github.com/oneuptime/oneuptime.
+Your code belongs to the community and is MIT licensed and is free for anyone to fork and use.
+You can continue contributing if you like and pick up more issues if you're interested- a lot of developers who work with us have improved their skills this way before joining us.
+Keep contributing if you're interested, and be proud that you're creating an open-source SRE and DevSecOps solution for the world to use.

 **Where are you based?**

 Technically, NYC.
 Honestly, it doesn't matter.
-You can work out of anywhere you like.
+You can work out of anywhere you'd like.
 This job is remote.

 **Is this job full time?**

 Yes.
-We're NOT looking for part time employees.
+We're NOT looking for part-time employees.

 **What are the minimum requirements to work at OneUptime?**

-An Ubuntu or a MacOS machine with atleast 16 GB of RAM and 10 mbps internet connectivity at all times.
-If you do not have a machine reliable enough to work that meets these requirements.
-Please do not apply.
+An Ubuntu or a MacOS machine with at least 16 GB of RAM and 10 mbps internet connectivity at all times.
+If you do not have a machine reliable enough to work on that meets these requirements, please do not apply.

 **Can I work with you if I'm a student?**

 No. ONLY work on these interview tasks if you have NO OTHER commitments.
 We have tried this before and this doesn't work.
 You can always contribute to open source and if we like your work, we will hire you.

-**What do I need to work?**

-A solid laptop with a stable and a fast internet connection.
-That's quite about it.

 **When do I start with Round 1?**